 3. When you talk about weekend activities on Mondays with your class, the student of the week is responsible for talking about what the mascot did and showing off the pictures.
 The student should bring the mascot to school every day so that he can sit in class and learn the language.
 Let the mascot be part of class activities when appropriate (games, reading in a funny voice, etc.)

-Hope you liked this activity.
-This is from my 50 Games and Activities to Spice up the World Language Classroom.
-Get 49 more ideas like this in my Free Resource Library.
+Hope you liked this activity from 50 Games and Activities to Spice up the World Language Classroom.
+Grab the instructions and templates for all those games, plus 25 other free lesson plans in my Free Resource Library.